 It is important to understand the cost of living as a student and check that you have adequate funding to meet your costs.
 You can see example budgeting spreadsheets to see estimated costs of living on the Advice and Counselling website, as well as money saving ideas like student discounts.
 There is specific budgeting guidance for international students.

-You can contact a Welfare Advisor in the Advice and Counselling Service for confidential advice before you enrol at Queen Mary – for example, if you're having difficulties with your application for Student Finance or if you'd like to check that you are getting all of the income to which you're entitled.
-There are also online student advice guides that provide information on a range of topics.
+You can contact a Welfare Adviser in the Advice and Counselling Service for confidential advice before you enrol at Queen Mary – for example, if you're having difficulties with your application for Student Finance or if you'd like to check that you are getting all of the income to which you're entitled - as well as anytime during your studies.
+There is also online guidance on a range of practical and financial topics on the Advice and Counselling Service website.

-If you are not in contact with your family, you are care experienced, or are from a refugee or asylum background, we have particular support available – please see:
+If you are not in contact with your family (estranged), you are care experienced, or are from a forced migration (refugee or asylum) background, we have particular support available – please see:

 If you're an undergraduate student and you've applied for your Student Finance but it's been delayed, there is information about what to do and how Queen Mary can help.